 - Work with students to develop the expectations, giving students agency in the process - Explicitly teach the expectations and what they look like in different contexts (internal and outdoor learning spaces, the library, liturgy etc) and provide behaviour specific feedback to students on their choices for both good and non-compliant behaviour.
 The emphasis is on 'catching' students making good choices - Use the expectations to set goals with the class, group or with individuals.
-These may be linked to class and College award systems such as the weekly student awards etc - Display the expectations, using visual cues - Display the consequences for both good and bad choices - Share the expectations with parents and carers - Refer to the expectations and revisit them throughout the year
+These will be linked to class and College award systems such including the MCC Awards, and House Points - Display the expectations and goals, using visual cues and explicitly explain the process for Class Awards - Display the consequences for both good and negative choices - Share the expectations with parents and carers - Refer to the expectations constantly and revisit them throughout the year